Business Operating Grants

 • Letter of Good Standing from the CT Department of Revenue Services

-• IRS Form 941 for 2023 Q4
+• IRS Form 941 for 2024 Q4

-• Federal Tax Returns (see requirements under the Financial Information section) for 2021, 2022, and 2023 (or a CPA-certified P&L statement for 2023).
+• Federal Tax Returns (see requirements under the Financial Information section) for 2022, 2023, and 2024 (If the 2024 federal tax return paperwork is unavailable at the time of the application, a P&L statement reviewed and signed by the business’s CPA will be accepted.)

-Click here to download the 2024 eligibility requirements and application questions.
+Click here to download the 2025 eligibility requirements and application questions.

 L